machinetranslate/machinetranslate.org/customisation/alignment.md

 **Alignment** is the process of identifying and linking the corresponding sentences in the input and output languages.

 Alignment can be used to create [parallel data](/parallel-data).
-The aligned parallel corpora are then used to train machine translation models.
+The aligned parallel corpora are then used to [train](/training) machine translation models.
-The goal is to improve machine translation accuracy through pattern and regularity recognition in data.
+The goal is to improve machine translation accuracy by recognizing patterns and their frequency in data.

 ## Approaches